ax-va/Advanced-JavaScript-Course-Khan-2024/terms.md

 Because the call stack has a fixed size and can contain a limited number of entries.

+2. *Stack and heap*

-2. The ECMAScript specification does not define whether JavaScript primitives and objects are stored on the stack or the heap.
+The ECMAScript specification does not define whether JavaScript primitives and objects are stored on the stack or the heap.
 It depends on the JavaScript engine implementation.
 The rule of *"primitives go on the stack and objects on the heap"* is a misconception.